Azharu71/Azharu71/README.md

 <h1 style="text-align: center">Hi My name is Azhar</h1>

-Keep learning even if you don't understand, it's better than not at all.
+Keep learning even if just a bit, it's better than not at all.

 - 👀 I'm interested in Web Programming and Machine Learning
 - 📝 Electrical Engineering students